Premier League Darts 2018 Betting: Week 5

 Michael Van Gerwen now enters to do battle against Mensur Suljovic who lifted himself off the bottom of the table with that win over Gerwyn Price last time out.
 Suljovic has actually played OK, averaging high scores and only really looking poor when going down to Michael Smith in week three.

-It will be tough for the Austrian to get anything from this game however and Van Gerwen is the hot favourite for the win at just 1/4 with Stan James and Bet365.
-A win for Suljovic is available at best odds of 13/2 with 888Sport and Betway while the draw completes this one at a top price of 17/2 with MarathonBet and Boylesports.
+It will be tough for the Austrian to get anything from this game however and Van Gerwen is the hot favourite for the win at just 1/4.
+A win for Suljovic is available at best odds of 13/2 with Betway while the draw completes this one at a top price of 17/2 with MarathonBet and Boylesports.

 League leader Michael Smith now steps up to the oche as he faces Raymond Van Barneveld, looking to extend his winning run to five straight games.
 The bookies are starting to take Smith a little more seriously but most have these two locked at the same win price.
 Meanwhile, 188Bet have the best price on Barney at 6/4 while the same bookie has Smith just a fraction shorter at 31/21.

-If you agree with that market assessment, maybe the draw could come into play at its top price of 10/3 with Stan James and Winner Sports.
+If you agree with that market assessment, maybe the draw could come into play at its top price of 10/3 with Winner Sports.

 Simon Whitlock and Gerwyn Price have the honour of finishing off the night in Exeter and despite suffering his first Premier League defeat of 2018, Wizard Whitlock is out in front here at best odds of 6/5 with Unibet and BetFred.
 A victory for Price is available at 45/23 with 188Bet and the draw is out to 7/2 with Betway.